 The court found that the “employee choice doctrine” governed the non-compete agreement, since it was part of an agreement at the end of the employee’s time with the company, conditioning his receipt of post-employment benefits, as opposed to part of the initial employment contract.
 This meant that the non-compete agreement was not subject to the stricter “reasonableness standard” of most such agreements.
 It also meant, however, that the petitioner did not have cause for an injunction.
 The only specific penalty for violation of the non-compete agreement, according to its terms, was the forfeiture of future post-employment benefits.
 The court therefore ruled that the petitioner had not shown cause for an injunction.

-The business litigation attorneys at DiTommaso Lubin Austermuehle represent business owners and professionals regarding non-competition agreements and other claims throughout the Chicagoland area, including Cook, DuPage, Lake, Kane, McHenry and Will Counties; and in the Mid-West region, including Indiana, Wisconsin and Iowa.
-To schedule a confidential consultation with one of our attorneys, please contact us online, at (630) 333-0000, or at (877) 990-4990.
+The business litigation attorneys at Lubin Austermuehle represent business owners and professionals regarding non-competition agreements and other claims throughout the Chicagoland area, including Cook, DuPage, Lake, Kane, McHenry and Will Counties; and in the Mid-West region, including Indiana, Wisconsin and Iowa.
+To schedule a confidential consultation with one of our attorneys, please contact us online, at (630) 333-0333.

 Related Blog Posts: